Bala5667/Deploy-a-Web-Application-using-AWS-EC2-RDS/README.md

 Start MySQL Service

 sudo systemctl start mysql.service
-Connect to the RDS MySQL Databasebash
+Command to Connect the RDS MySQL Database

 mysql -h database-mysql.ckhqewgcs9xu.us-east-1.rds.amazonaws.com -P 3306 -u admin -p

 •	Replace database-mysql.ckhqewgcs9xu.us-east-1.rds.amazonaws.com with your actual RDS endpoint.
-•	Enter the password when prompted.Then we can access the database
+•	Enter the password when prompted.Then we can access the database.

+Now we can access the RDS that created in server and create Tables and do necessary activites within RDS.